karkman/MMB-117_EnvironmentalMicrobiology/Exercises/StatisticalAnalyses.md

 First we need to read in the data and make the the objects for plotting.

 Read in the phyloseq object and extract the metadata from the object.
+Also add the Shannon diversity index to the metadata.

 ``` r
 physeq <- readRDS("physeq.rds")